DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-2-how-can-you-develop-pupils-intrinsic-motivation.md

 ### Induction tutors

-Use the materials below to arrange a training session on developing pupils’ intrinsic motivation.
+Use the materials below to arrange a training session on developing pupils' intrinsic motivation.

 Duration: 90 minutes.